ietf-wg-idr/RFC4271bis/rfc4271bis.md

-In the context of this document, we assume that a BGP speaker advertises to its peers only those routes that it uses itself (in this context, a BGP speaker is said to "use" a BGP route if it is the most preferred BGP route and is used in forwarding).
+In the context of this document, we assume that a BGP speaker advertises to its peers only those routes that it uses itself (in this context, a BGP speaker is said to "use" a BGP route if it is the most-preferred BGP route and is used in forwarding).
 All other cases are outside the scope of this document.

 In the context of this document, the term "IP address" refers to an